-Quantitative Data is currently being collected by HONORLOGIC team members in Cyprus, Egypt, Greece, Italy, Lebanon, Spain, Tunisia and Turkey, as well as in Japan, Korea, the UK and the US to provide a broader comparative perspective.
+Quantitative Data for Work Package 4 has been collected by HONORLOGIC team members in Cyprus, Egypt, Greece, Italy, Lebanon, Spain and Turkey, as well as in Japan, Korea, the UK and the US to provide a broader comparative perspective.

 Work Package 1: The Cultural Logic of Honour and Co-ordination

 WP1 focuses on the role of honour in efficient co-ordination.
 Using co-ordination games routinely employed by economists to examine aspects of human co-ordination (see Cooper, 1999), we will test the role of honour in the extent to which individuals show willingness to co-ordinate to reach efficient outcomes and how they predict other individuals’ co-ordination behaviour.

 Work Package 2: The Cultural Logic of Honour and Reaching Compromise in Decision-making

 WP2 examines cultural group differences and similarities, and the role of honour in reaching a compromise.
 Using decision games and vignettes adopted from the behavioural economics and social psychological literature that involve making individual or joint decisions when presented with choice sets, we will examine how reaching a compromise reflects on one’s social image and how this results in choices made in situations where compromise is an option.

 Work Package 3: The Cultural Logic of Honour and Offering Apologies for Interpersonal Transgressions

 WP3 studies the offering of apologies for interpersonal transgressions as a potentially honour-damaging act.
 Using large-scale online data collection, we will examine how apologizing reflects on social image and the extent to which this social behaviour is endorsed by members of different cultural groups.